fluxo-js/fluxo/README.md

 #Fluxo

-Fluxo is a simple and lightweight Facebook Flux implementation.
+Fluxo is a simple, lightweight (~ 200LOC) and dependency free Facebook Flux implementation.

 ##How to use